EilonBlanche/dental-backend/README.md

    ```bash
    docker compose up -d
    ```
-3. Add action in github repo to create a new image for every push.
+3. Add action in github repo to create a new image for every push in **.github/workflows/deploy.yml**.
-   - check **deploy.yml**

 The API will be accessible at http://localhost:5000.